portfolio-optimization-hx/trade-application-hx/README.md

 # general_info

 __trade-application-hx__ is developed with .NET.Framework V4.0.30319 using OxyPlot as the WPF charting library.
-A release build `TradeApplication.exe` is available in [/SolutionDir/bin/Release](/SolutionDir/bin/Release).

 The application takes a `trade_data.csv` in the `Data\` directory relative to the executable root as DataFeedSimulator source.
 A sample zipped csv file of real trading data is provided.
 The prices are uniformly altered and the prints are in the format `[date, time, type, price, volume]`